joelparkerhenderson/social-value-orientation/README.md

 <h2><a name="nudges">Nudges</a></h2>

-To stimulate prosocial or proself behavior, we can leverage the “nudge” movement, which seeks to use small interventions to change individual behavior and overcome cognitive biases.
+To stimulate proself behavior or prosocial behavior, we can leverage the “nudge” movement, which seeks to use small interventions to change individual behavior and overcome cognitive biases.

 * SVO helps to surface the idea that efficiency and individual utility are choices – choices that not everyone is naturally inclined to make.

-* When a population is split between being naturally inclined toward prosocial and proself, then people may hotly contest any normative direction for nudging.
+* When a population is split between being naturally inclined toward proself and prosocial, then people may hotly contest any normative direction for nudging.

 <h2><a name="thanks">Thanks</a></h2>